Want to know what’s coming soon to digital and what to watch right now on Vudu? Here is your weekly guide to the latest releases:

 Are there any other big movies coming out this week?

-What are some great Olympics-themed movies buy this week?
+What are some great back to school movies to buy this week?

-Are we celebrating any big movie anniversaries this week?
+Are we celebrating any big movie and TV anniversaries this week?

 Can you recommend some more great movie deals on Vudu?